-We are a small first school with 85 (95 including nursery) children on roll.
+We are a small first school with less than 100 children on roll.
 This number fluctuates with 3 nursery intakes over an academic year.
 The school's rurality means that some children have limited access to services such as sports facilities and the theatre or cinema.
 There are pockets of disadvantage alongside privilege.